-One disadvantage to consider is that the number of pages could reduce the rankings of your other pages as the authority is shared over a higher amount of pages.
-If the content you are placing in your sub folder is much less important than your main content then a sub-domain setup may be better.
+Having a high number of pages could reduce the rankings of other pages as the authority is shared.
+If the content you place in your subfolder is much less important than your main content, then a subdomain setup may be better.

-One way to think about the different setups is that a sub folder is like a label which describes the meaning of a group of pages within a website whereas a subdomain are actually separate sites in themselves.
-A combination of utilising both subdomains and subfolders should be considered as a marketing and an information architecture consideration.
-The subfolder and subdomains can be used to market web content in different ways.
+Why not use both?
+It might be more work for you but the subfolder and subdomains can be used to market web content in different ways.
 Subfolders can describe what individual pages are about whereas the subdomains describe individual sites.
 Either way, search marketers can and should be considering both options as opposed to choosing one above the other.

 It’s about finding the right option for your specific requirements.
 Like with many aspects of inbound marketing, there are multiple ways of doing things so it’s up to you to find the option that suits you.

 If you’re setting up a new blog and want to generate valuable traffic to it, then make sure to download our inbound pillar page.
 It has a whole section on SEO that’s packed with best practices and tips you can action right now.
 The pillar page also has sections on video, workflows and content to give you the tools you need to deliver an effective inbound marketing campaign.